1,000+ citation sites ranked across 50 countries & 45 industries Explore the directory →

 1. Primary category: the highest-leverage field in local SEO

 No single change moves pack rankings like correcting the primary Google Business Profile category.
 It is the main relevance filter: if your primary category does not match the query’s intent, you are often not even in the candidate set that proximity and prominence get to sort.
 Practitioner category-swap tests routinely show ranking changes within days.
-Choose the most specific category that describes the core business, and mirror that same category choice across every directory listing so the classification reads consistently everywhere.

 2. Proximity: the factor you plan around, not against